 In 2015, I took part in an Art Lab at CheLA and created a video called Mala Sangre.

-I graduated in Communication Studies at the Universidad de Buenos Aires (UBA) university (yes, I did finish the major) and took an English teacher training course at Lenguas Vivas.
+I graduated in Communication Studies at the Universidad de Buenos Aires (UBA) university and took an English teacher training course at Lenguas Vivas.
 In 2015, I went to Scotland on a postgraduate scholarship to study British literature.